Should you take an mtDNA test for genetic genealogy? Here’s a free video tutorial and 3 scenarios when mtDNA testing can help your family history.

 Unlike autosomal DNA testing, mtDNA reliably reaches back past the fourth or fifth generation in your pedigree.
 But unlike YDNA tests, it doesn’t tell you how closely you are related to your mtDNA matches.
 So it’s a test that needs to be used strategically.

-Here are three scenarios when you might want to turn to mtDNA.
+Here’s a quick video tutorial to help you better understand mtDNA testing, followed by 3 scenarios when you might want to turn to mtDNA.

 1. Fading mtDNA line